chilleregeravi/code-pr-assist/CONTRIBUTING.md

 **Note**: Our pre-commit pipeline is optimized to avoid tool conflicts:
 - **No duplicate formatting**: Only Black handles code formatting
 - **No import conflicts**: Only isort handles import sorting
-- **No mypy in pre-commit**: Available for manual use to reduce setup friction
 - **Fast execution**: Ruff replaces multiple slower tools

 ### Verification